-• The Flow of Funds in the JF Cooperative Banking Business
+□ The Flow of Funds in the JF □ Cooperative Banking Business

-The balance of deposits held with JF decreased 0.1% from the previous fiscal year-end, to \$2,243.4 billion, at the end of fiscal 2009.
+The balance of deposits held with JF increased 0.5% from the previous fiscal year-end, to \(\xi\$2,254.4 billion, at the end of fiscal 2010.

-The balance of loans at JF fell 1.1%, year-on-year, to $\pm 688.1$ billion, due to such factors as the easing of demand for new financing.
+The balance of loans at JF fell 3.1%, year-on-year, to ¥666.4 billion, due to such factors as the easing of demand for new financing amid a harsh fisheries business environment.

-Reorganization of the JF Cooperative Banking Business
+□ Reorganization of the JF Cooperative Banking Business

-The JF cooperative banking business is being reorganized to create more sound and efficient management systems by means of two methods: Mergers between various JF and the transfer of banking business activities from the JF to the Shingyoren.
+The JF cooperative banking business is being reorganized to create more sound and efficient management systems by means of two methods: Mergers between various JF and, the transfer of banking business activities from the JF to the Shingyoren.

-These efforts have reduced the number of JF engaged in the banking business from 875 JF as of March 31, 2000, to 162 JF as of April 1, 2010.
+These efforts have reduced the number of JF engaged in the banking business from 875 JF as of March 31, 2000, to 157 JF as of April 1, 2011.

-The total number of JF, including those that are not engaged in the banking business, was reduced by 73 JF in fiscal 2009, and, as of April 1, 2010, the number stood at 1,015 JF, reflecting the progress being made toward consolidation.
+The total number of JF, including those that are not engaged in the banking business, was reduced by 14 JF in fiscal 2010, and, as of April 1, 2011, the number stood at 1,001 JF, reflecting the progress being made toward consolidation.

-In the future, greater emphasis will be placed on policies to strengthen and reorganize the JF cooperative banking business under the JF Marine Bank Safety System.
+In the future, greater emphasis will be placed on policies to strengthen and reorganize the JF cooperative banking business under the JF Marine Bank Safety System (a stable and responsible JF cooperative banking business system), which serves as a framework for the JF Marine Bank's business management.